A-kly/School-Vault/PSYCH 258/Topic 6 Short-Term & Working Memory.md

 - decay prediction: less recall with slower rate
 - interference prediction: no difference due to rate
 - results: presentation rate had little effect on recall
 ![interference effect in STS](PSYCH%20258/Attachments/p258s06-04.png)
 - conclusion: interference, not decay, is the primary cause of forgetting
-- **----------- interference**: new information replaces older information
+- **retroactive interference**: new information replaces older information

-e.g., Windows 3.1 paste command was...?
+	- e.g., Windows 3.1 paste command was...?
 - **--------- interference**: already-learned information makes it harder to remember new information

-e.g., Power 92.5 FM now called...?
+	- e.g., Power 92.5 FM now called...?

 Barnes & Underwood (1959):
 - participants learned a list of paired-associate words until perfect recall (A-B list)

-e.g., -chair-dog-
+	- e.g., -chair-dog-
 - then learned a second list with the first terms paired with new words (A-C list)

-e.g., -chair-tree-
+	- e.g., -chair-tree-

-(studied this second list 1, 5, 10, or 20 times)
+- (studied this second list 1, 5, 10, or 20 times)
 	- memory was tested for both associated terms

-e.g., given -chair-, respond with -dog- and -tree-
+	- e.g., given -chair-, respond with -dog- and -tree-
 ![retroactive interference](PSYCH%20258/Attachments/p258s06-05.png)
 - recall of A-B list is interfered with by the memory for A-C list (----------- interference)

 Wickens, Born & Allen (1963):
 - participants heard several lists of words from same category

 (dogs)